dk14/wolfram-mega/docs/oracles.md

 - Thus, it is recommended to derive capability private keys from root oracle private key (HD-wallet approach)

 ## Foreign advertisers (synthetic oracles)
-Some corporate oracles might not wish to do PoW and advertise themselves through Mega P2P, but they would wish to keep Mega-protocol and standard.
+Some corporate oracles might not wish to do PoW in order to advertise themselves through Mega P2P, but they would wish to keep Mega-protocol and standard.

-They can publish manifest (json of `OracleId`) with a list of `OracleCapability` on their website and use protocol without mempools, entity would only adopt `OracleCapability`, `Commitment`,`Fact` messages.
-Unlike regular, website-verified oracle, they would not create ads `OracleId` nor advertise it through Mega P2P.
+They can publish manifest (json of `OracleManifest`) with a list of `OracleCapability` on their website and use protocol without mempools.
+Legal entity would only adopt `OracleCapability`, `Commitment`,`Fact` messages.
+Unlike regular, website-verified oracle, they would not create ads for `OracleId`, nor advertise it through Mega P2P.

 **They would, however need to be reported independently. **